 To delete a team member from a group, select the group you'd like to delete them from.
 Click on the trashcan icon by their name to remove.

 How can I customize permissions at each level?
 What are my options?

 Depending on what permission level you edit, you will be prompted with different field options to give No Access, View Only access, or View & Edit access to.
 These options will show up in the top menu when you edit a permission level.

 Available options for all levels (Employees, Managers, Admins, Super Admins, and Temporary Admins):

 - Platform Visibility: This is used to specify what employees should see on their own profile.
 For example, you can turn off access to the Sapling Calendar, while keeping profile fields open for editing.

 - Own Info Visibility: This allows you to get more granular by toggling permissions to specific custom tables, and sections in the profile tab.
 We suggest turning off edit access for things like Compensation or Role Information.

 Everything listed above, plus:

-- Manager scope: Can managers only see information for direct reports, or indirect reports as well?
+- Manager scope: You can decide if managers can see information only for their direct reports, or indirect reports as well.

-- Direct Report Platform Visibility: What should managers see when looking at a direct report’s profile?
-For example, should they see their time off balances, or is that something that should be hidden?
+- Direct Report Platform Visibility: Choose what managers should see when looking at a direct report’s profile.
+For example: deciding if they see should see remaining time off balances for their direct reports.

 - Others Info Visibility: Similar to the “own info” settings for employees, this allows you to toggle access to specific custom tables or profile sections.